 - Base license: $210 per user/month (U.S. pricing, billed annually)

-- Premium edition: $300 per user/month, with advanced features tailored to complex enterprise requirements.
+- Premium edition: $300 per user/month, with advanced features for complex enterprise needs

-Licensing follows a user-based subscription model, where you pay per user, per month, based on the access level.
-This means that cost efficiency comes not only from selecting the right modules but also from assigning the right license tier to each role.
-For example, a global finance director and a light-use warehouse operator require different levels of access, and assigning both the same high-cost license results in unnecessary cost.
-The key is precision mapping: aligning roles with the correct license tier while ensuring compliance and full operational coverage.
+Licensing follows a user-based subscription model.
+You pay per user, per month, based on the access level they need.
+Cost efficiency comes not only from choosing the right modules, but also from assigning the right license tier to each role.
+For example, a global finance director and a light-use warehouse operator need very different levels of access.
+Giving both users the same high-cost license leads to unnecessary spending.
+The key is precision mapping: matching each role to the correct license tier while staying compliant and maintaining full operational coverage.

 Dynamics 365 Finance & Operations 2025 pricing guide